rodolphocaires/bloc_counter/README.md

 # Flutter Counter

-In the following tutorial, we’re going to build a Counter in Flutter using the Bloc library.
+Counter in Flutter using the Bloc library.

 ## Key Topics